jchirayil/aobaSpace/aobaspace-web/content/pages/home.md

 ---
-title: Welcome to AobaForms
+title: AobaForms Homepage Content
+heroTitle: Revolutionize Data Collection with AobaForms
+heroSubtitle: Effortless forms, powered by Voice, Image, and AI.
+Transform your workflow, capture data smarter, and gain instant insights.
+heroButtonText: Get Started Free
+ctaTitle: Unlock the Potential of Your Data
+ctaSubtitle: Stop wasting time on manual data entry and start leveraging the power of AI-driven forms.
+AobaForms is built to enhance efficiency, improve data quality, and transform how you collect and manage information.
+ctaButtonText: Ready to revolutionize your data collection?
 ---

-## Transform Your Data Collection with Voice & Image

-AobaForms is a revolutionary SaaS platform designed to streamline your data collection processes, making form filling faster, smarter, and more intuitive than ever before.
-Say goodbye to tedious manual entry and embrace the future of efficient data capture.

-### **Effortless Data Entry, Any Way You Work**
+## Effortless Data Entry, Any Way You Work

 We understand that data collection happens everywhere, in every way.
 That's why AobaForms empowers you with diverse, cutting-edge input methods: